AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 Aliased parameters
 ~~~~~~~~~~~~~~~~~~

-In addition to objects and components, we can declare
+In addition to aliased objects and components, we can declare
 :ref:`aliased parameters <Adv_Ada_Aliased_Parameters>`, as we already discussed
 in an earlier chapter.
 As we mentioned there, aliased parameters are always
 passed by reference, independently of the type we're using.